Business Benefits Explained

 - Simply the price management is willing to pay to reach the objective target.

-For in-depth illustrated examples of benefit valuation, please see
+For more on benefit valuation and in-depth illustrated examples, please see

 By Marty Schmidt.
 Copyright © 2004-.